ajamous/OpenTWPS/README.md

 **Email (SMTP)**

-Sending an OpenTWPS compliant file `.csv, xls, .xlsx` via email using SMTP protocol to the buyer(s).
+Sending an OpenTWPS compliant file `.csv, xls, .xlsx` via email using SMTP protocol with DKIM enabled to the buyer(s).

+For security purposes, DKIM is a standard email authentication method that adds a digital signature to outgoing messages.
+Receiving mail servers that get messages signed with DKIM can verify messages actually came from the sender, and not someone impersonating the sender.

 **API & Webhooks**